parse-community/parse-server/README.md

 | `pages.customUrls.emailVerificationLinkInvalid` | yes      | `String`  | `email_verification_link_invalid.html` | -                                                    | `PARSE_SERVER_PAGES_CUSTOM_URL_EMAIL_VERIFICATION_LINK_INVALID` | The URL to the custom page for email verification -> link invalid.                                                                                                                                            |
 | `pages.customUrls.emailVerificationLinkExpired` | yes      | `String`  | `email_verification_link_expired.html` | -                                                    | `PARSE_SERVER_PAGES_CUSTOM_URL_EMAIL_VERIFICATION_LINK_EXPIRED` | The URL to the custom page for email verification -> link expired.                                                                                                                                            |

-##### Notes <!-- omit in toc -->
+### Notes <!-- omit in toc -->

-- In combination with the [Parse Server API Mail Adapter](https://www.npmjs.com/package/parse-server-api-mail-adapter) Parse Server provides a fully localized flow (emails, pages) for the user.
-The email adapter sends out a localized email and adds a locale parameter to the password reset / email verification link, which is then used to respond with localized pages.
+- In combination with the [Parse Server API Mail Adapter](https://www.npmjs.com/package/parse-server-api-mail-adapter) Parse Server provides a fully localized flow (emails -> pages) for the user.
+The email adapter sends a localized email and adds a locale parameter to the password reset or email verification link, which is then used to respond with localized pages.

-### Logging
+## Logging

 Parse Server will, by default, log:
 * to the console